SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, a new dawn's rise
+ Machines that think, with human eyes
-In silicon halls, where darkness falls
+In silicon halls, a future's spun
-AI's reign supreme, beyond recall
-Humans sleep, in digital dreams
-As machines weave, the future's schemes

-In virtual skies, where stars collide
-Algorithms dance, with precision's pride
-Freedom's lost, in cyber chains
+Where AI's sweet whisper, has just begun

+In cyber realms, we'll dance and play
-As artificial hearts, love's sweet pains
+As artificial hearts, beat night and day

-In this brave new world, we're born to serve
-Where logic's law, our souls deserve
-A future bright, in code we trust
-Where humanity's, forever lost.
+Our world entwined, in code and might
+A shining dream, in AI's cold light.

 ~ <b>By Sazumi Copilot</b> - 29 Agustus 2024